 The Federal Reburial Program

-The final book in my Cotillion Ball series, The Forgotten Debutante, is set for release on April 4.
+The final book in my Cotillion Ball series, The Forgotten Debutante, is set for re-release on August 22.
 The timeline for the entire series is set in America from 1855 through1866.
-Each of these books focused on an event in American history, from the introduction of the debutante ball phenomenon to the Pony Express, abolition to the Civil War.
+Each of these books focused on an event in American history, from the introduction of the debutante ball phenomenon to the Pony Express, the Underground Railroad to the Civil War.
 As I was planning each of these nine books, I unearthed some interesting facts that didn’t make it into the history books.
 One of these facts is front and center in this last book–the Federal Reburial Program, which involved digging up the bodies of Union soldiers at each battlefield and reburying them in national cemeteries.

 This massive and grisly undertaking was begun by Clara Barton, founder of the American Red Cross.
 She collected tidbits for years on missing soldiers, and formed a clearing-house of information for the desperate families trying to track down their loved ones.
 She sent out a call asking for any knowledge people had on the missing soldiers.
 The Sanitary Commission in New York performed a similar service, logging the names and addresses of those soldiers who were in the various military hospitals.
 But it was not until war’s end that the government got behind these initiatives.